Wilfred/wilfred.github.com/_posts/2017-10-15-these-weeks-in-remacs-iii.markdown

 ---
 layout: post
 title: "These Weeks in Remacs III"
+tags:
+ - emacs
 ---

-Time for another Remacs update!
+Time for another Remacs update: lots of contributions, a wide range of features, and even a logo!

 ## Contributing